wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

 order: 2
 ---

+This course does unfortunately rely on you knowing a bit of JavaScript.
+This is necessary in order to draw a contrast between how things are done idiomatically in JavaScript and the approach that functional programming would rather take.
+Sometimes these are very compatible but more often they are not.
+The following section describes a JavaScript that we will eventually use, but on the way there, we will use several JavaScript language features such as [for loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) and prototype function calls, for example [String.split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
+In addition we will occasionally look at code that utilizes the Node [require](https://nodejs.org/api/modules.html) syntax which is a way to gain access to code written in a different file, which in Node parlance are called "modules".

+### The Mirror (JavaScript) Universe

 Welcome to JavaScript, a dynamically typed programming language that runs in web browsers and on the desktop via the Node runtime.
 There are four key concepts that you must learn to be able to use JavaScript, `values`, `types`, `variables`, and `functions`.

 ### Values and Types